Find Affordable College Courses

 International Studies majors at UMBC take out an average of $26,000 in student loans while working on their egree.

-St Lawrence University came in at #6 in this year’s edition of the Best International Studies Schools in the Middle Atlantic Region ranking.
-Located in the remote town of Canton, St. Lawrence is a private not-for-profit school with a small student population.
+St Lawrence University landed the #6 spot in the 2023 rankings for the best international studies programs.
+Located in the town of Canton, St. Lawrence is a private not-for-profit college with a small student population.

 The average amount in student loans that international studies majors at St. Lawrence take out is $26,000.